-The first New Year’s Eve ball to drop in Times Square in 1907
+VIDEO: Travel back to 1904 for the first New Year’s Eve in Times Square

 Video via TheLazyCowOnUTube